Sp0k/MySQL-Survival-Guide/README.md

 ```mysql
 SELECT MIN(column) FROM table_name;
 ```
-AVG returns nothing, the average of strings as no meaning.
+AVG returns nothing, the average of strings has no meaning.

 SUM does not apply to strings.